dvollrath/StudyGuide/population/fixed.md

 {:toc}

 ![Meme](meme_versus.png)

+Now let's try to put together a model of economic growth that includes these resources, and then see how it maps into some of the facts we established with the data in the last section.

 ## Dynamics of nonrenewable resources
 Understanding growth when resources are required for production is just an extension of our standard model.
 Let $X_t$ be the stock of a resource, and this stock could be agricultural land, oil, trees, copper, the ocean, or it could represent a composite of all resources.
 This stock could decline over time.